Selling a home fAQ

-If any of the registered owner’s will not be here on closing day, you should advise your lawyer as soon as possible.
-Your lawyer will arrange to have a power of attorney drafted and properly witnessed so that you or another person (usually a family member or friend) will be able to sign the OREA Form 100 agreement of purchase and sale documents on your behalf.
+In the case that any of the registered owners cannot be present on the closing day, inform your lawyer as soon as possible.
+They will arrange a power of attorney that is properly drafted and witnessed, which will allow you or another person (typically a trusted family member or friend) to sign the OREA Form 100 agreement of purchase and sale documents on your behalf.

-Typically, final adjustments to the sale price will include the deposit made to the seller, property taxes paid by the seller (part of which the buyer will be responsible for paying), and the buyer’s share of the condo fees owing, if applicable.
-Below is a sample statement of adjustments listing the applicable credits and debits for a typical purchase.
+Adjustments to the final sale price typically include the deposit made to the seller, the property taxes paid by the seller (a portion of which the buyer will be responsible for), and the buyer’s share of any owing condo fees, if applicable.
+Here's an example of a statement of adjustments showing the credits and debits for a typical purchase.

 Statement of Adjustments

-IF a property is owned only by one spouse, BUT the property is used or designated as a matrimonial home (family residence), the other spouse’s consent must be obtained whenever you want to deal with or transfer an interest in the property, as stipulated in the OREA Form 100 agreement of purchase and sale.
-For instance, if the registered owner ever decides to mortgage or transfer title of the property to another person.
-If the spousal consent is not obtained, the transfer or mortgage will be subject to the spousal interest and may be voidable.
+If the property, though owned solely by one spouse, is designated as a matrimonial home (family residence), the other spouse's consent is necessary for any dealings or transfers of interest in the property, as stipulated in the OREA Form 100 agreement of purchase and sale.
+For instance, if the registered owner wishes to mortgage or transfer the title of the property, written spousal consent is required.
+If consent is not obtained, any transfer or mortgage could be subject to the spouse's interest and may be nullified.

-Section 18 (1) of the Ontario Family Law Act, 1990, defines matrimonial home as “every property in which a person has an interest and that is or, if the spouses have separated, was at the time of separation ordinarily occupied by the person and his or her spouse as their family residence is their matrimonial home.”
-Either spouse may elect to designate home owned by one or both of them as a matrimonial home (s.
+Ontario Family Law Act, 1990, Section 18 (1) defines the matrimonial home as any property in which a person has an interest and that is or, if the spouses have separated, was at the time of separation ordinarily occupied by the person and their spouse as their family residence.
+Either spouse can choose to designate a home owned by one or both of them as a matrimonial home (s.
 20 (1)).

-Please note that the above ONLY applies to matrimonial homes and does NOT apply to a property used for investment purposes.
+Please note that this only applies to matrimonial homes and not to properties used for investment purposes.

-If you are not a resident of Canada at the time of sale you are not resident in Canada, the Canada Revenue Agency (“CRA”) will require the purchaser to withhold at least 25% of the sale price – usually to be held by the seller's lawyer as per the OREA Form 100 agreement of purchase and sale.
-These funds cannot be released to the seller until a Certificate of Compliance has been issued by the CRA.
-The application process for the Certificate will involve the following steps:
+If you are not a resident of Canada at the time of the sale, the Canada Revenue Agency (“CRA”) mandates the buyer to withhold at least 25% of the sale price, typically held by the seller's lawyer as per the OREA Form 100 agreement of purchase and sale.
+These funds cannot be released to you until a Certificate of Compliance is issued by the CRA.
+The steps involved in this process include:

-- Purchaser is required to withhold at least 25% of the total purchase price.
+- The buyer is required to withhold at least 25% of the total purchase price.

-- Seller must notify the CRA about the sale by filing for a Certificate of Compliance.
-This must be submitted within 10 days of the actual sale.
-There is late fee of $25 per day up to a maximum of $2,500 applies if this is not done promptly.
+- You must notify the CRA about the sale by filing for a Certificate of Compliance within 10 days of the sale.
+A late fee of $25 per day up to a maximum of $2,500 applies if this is not done promptly.

-- Upon receiving your application, the CRA will request payment or acceptable security to cover the anticipated taxes payable and provide the seller with a Certificate of Compliance.
-Recent experience with the CRA indicates that the process could take up to 3 months to process the forms and issue Certificate of Compliance.
+- Upon receiving your application, the CRA will ask for payment or acceptable security to cover the anticipated taxes payable and then provide you with a Certificate of Compliance.
+Recent dealings with the CRA suggest that the process might take up to 3 months to process the forms and issue the Certificate of Compliance.

-- Upon receiving the Certificate of Compliance, the purchaser can release the amounts withheld from to the non-resident seller.
+- Once you receive the Certificate of Compliance, the buyer can release the amounts withheld to you as the non-resident seller.

-- After the end of the calendar year, the non-resident is required to file a Canadian tax return to report the sale.
+- After the end of the calendar year, as a non-resident, you will be required to file a Canadian tax return to report the sale.